 I agree with the original group of Humanists, “Today man’s larger understanding of the universe, his scientific achievements, and deeper appreciation of brotherhood, have created a situation which requires a new statement of the means and purposes of religion.
 Such a vital, fearless, and frank religion…. is a major necessity of the present” (Humanist Manifesto I).

-Since Bodhidaoism is a type of religious humanism, humanism is not considered one of the four wisdom traditions.
+Since Bodhidaoism is a type of religious humanism, humanism is one of the four wisdom traditions.
 Bodhidaoism, just like Humanism, “is a progressive philosophy of life that, without supernaturalism, affirms our ability and responsibility to lead ethical lives of personal fulfillment that aspire to the greater good of humanity” (Humanist Manifesto III).

 Bodhidaoism “is a democratic and ethical life stance, which affirms that human beings have the right and responsibility to give meaning and shape to their own lives.
 It stands for the building of a more humane society through an ethic based on human and other natural values in the spirit of reason and free inquiry through human capabilities.
 It is not theistic, and it does not accept supernatural views of reality” (IHEU Minimum Statement on Humanism).